PhilippeW83440/CarND-Path-Planning-Project/README.md

 * take into account new sensor fusion to adapt (re compute) the trajectory to take into account new information.
 As soon as we have new sensor fusion information, we would like to re evaluate our trajectory.
 So idealy every point, every 20 ms here.

 Now you may be wondering why are we then evaluating a trajectory for 50 points if we only use 8 points and then recompute a new trajectory ?
 This is for collision avoidance checks.
 We generate the trajectory over a 1 second horizon to check for potential future collisions.

+After defining the start conditions we have to define proper end conditions.

+For the lateral d(t) trajectory it is pretty simple.
+We define as end conditions:
+* df: a d corresponding to the center of the target lane
+* df_dot and df_ddot are set to zero: no variations at the end of our maneuver for the lateral movement.

+For the longitudinal s(t) trajectory we define as end conditions:
+* sf_ddot = 0: no acceleration
+* sf_dot: final speed corresponding to our target speed
+* sf = si + sf_dot * T: where T is set to 2 seconds.
+We do not want to spend to much time while doing the lane change.

+Note that in theory there is a conversion to do from cartesian speed to longitudinal speed: that is why a getSpeedToFrenet function is provided for the conversion.
+But in practice for now on (in the real code, not the excerpt below), I am using a simple hard coded heuristic to do the conversion with some safety margin.
+Typically sf_dot is set to 98% of the target cartesian speed.
+This is a point left for further investigation and improvement.

 ```cpp